 - You may want to leave a list of useful information for the incoming buyers, such as bin collection days, local shops, the location of the water stop cock.

-- You may want to take photos of the property as you leave, as proof of the condition.
+- In todays more litigious world it may be prudent to take photos of the property as you leave, as proof of the condition.